Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

-When \(\varepsilon=\delta=0\), we obtain \emph{exact marginal unlearning}: \(\hat Y_{\mathrm{margin}}\perp Z\) and \(f\) is retain-optimal. \end{defi} The above definition is implementation friendly and scalable in practice, hence particularly applicable in deep learning.
+When \(\mu=\rho=0\), we obtain \emph{exact marginal unlearning with retain optimality}: \(\hat Y_{\mathrm{margin}}\perp Z\) and \(f\) is retain-optimal. \end{defi} The above definition is implementation friendly and scalable in practice, hence particularly applicable in deep learning.
 See Section \ref{S:Experiment} for its direct implementation on tabular data analysis and image classification.
 Also, see \cite{xu2025forgetting} for its implementation on LLMs.